lovellfelix/lovellfelix.com/_posts/2015-04-02-glide-android-image-loader-library.md

 The past few weeks the [Android community](https://plus.google.com/communities/105153134372062985968) been ranting and raving over [Glide](https://github.com/bumptech/glide), the new image loader kid on the block (well newish).
 It actually been around for almost a year.
 It was introduced in Google I/O 2014.
 I tried it last July, but the performance wasn’t significantly different to [Picasso](http://square.github.io/picasso/) and the community was small, so I decided to continue using [Picasso](http://square.github.io/picasso/) in all my projects.
 Yeah I know, I chose a product based on popularity :P Is that a bad thing?

-So why did I decid to do the old switcheroo?
+So why did I decide to do the old switcheroo?
 I came across a blog post on [The Cheese Factory](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) with some performance benchmark, and it clearly illustrated how ridiculously fastER and bettER at memory usage [Glide](https://github.com/bumptech/glide) was to [Picasso](http://square.github.io/picasso/). <!-- more -->

 ![credit - The Cheese Factory](/images/posts/glide_usage.png)